UD-CISC374/educational-game-design-document-joel-hafycz-ryan-melillo/README.md

 ## Learning Domains

-*Briefly list any and all of the disciplines and learning domains for this subject.*
+This game uses analyzing applying and understanding concepts that are comonplace in the world of programming, such as scope, loops, and recursion.

 ## Target Audiences